Crochet Triangle Shawl Free Pattern- Cecilia Shawl

-This post- Cecilia Shawl- Free Crochet Pattern- may contain affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Crochet Triangle Shawl Free Pattern- Cecilia Shawl- may contain affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

-The Cecilia Shawl is light and airy and fun!
+The Cecilia Shawl is a light and airy crochet triangle shawl!
 It’s perfect to cover up with on a cool night or even use as a cute triangle scarf!
-Lion Brand Ombre Life yarn is used in the photos below to make a gorgeous gradient shawl!

 600 yards sport weight yarn